Let’s look at it together.

 Conferences

-We give several talks a year.
-If we’re at the same event, come say hi.
+We give several talks a year at KubeCon, ApacheCon, the Cassandra Summit, and DataStax events.
+Come say hi if we’re at the same one.
 Half our engagements start that way.